stevturn3/stevturn3.github.io/_pages/cv.md

 *March 2022 – May 2023*

 - Developed a sampling procedure for collecting data on malicious characteristics of EdTech applications.
-- Collected data and created efficient and accessible data storage schemas.
 - Created automated data collection and visualization tools using R and PowerShell.

 ### UCLA FOOTBALL, Los Angeles, CA